kevinchappell/kwik-faqs/README.md

 2. Add FAQ widget to your website
 3. Users submit questions to your site through the FAQ widget
 4. Answer the questions and publish.
+5. To import FAQs from a JSON file, go to FAQs > Import in the WordPress admin and upload your file.

 ## Changelog ##
 ### 1.0.0 (2025-01-05) ###